ozyma/Programming-practice/README.md

 in the above code.
 It will be up to the requester to send their correct `HTTP Headers` if they want to interact with my program, and it's also up to me to specify what headers I will need.
 REST API's for `json` will essentially always be `application/json`.
 In my case, I am setting the `Content-Type` Header to `application/json` so that when I send back my response, that server will know I am sending content in my response meant to be read as `json`

 ![](2018-09-30-REST-API-testing/README-img/Golang-HTTP-data-flow.png)

+# bbolt

+On the 1st of October, I did not get as far with the understanding of the database as I would have liked.
+I will return to it.